-- Make introductions.
-If you brought colleagues, explain who is there and why they were asked to accompany you. - Establish rapport.
+• Make introductions.
+If you brought colleagues from the client team, explain who is there and why they were asked to accompany you.

+- Establish rapport.
 Start with some small talk to warm everyone up. - Confirm the agenda.
-Reiterate the purpose of the visit and what you are hoping to accomplish.
+Reiterate the purpose of the visit and what you hope to accomplish.
 This should include establishing the time specifics has the client's availability changed since you set up the visit? - Open the floor.
-Ask what the client would like to cover or accomplish, apart from your agenda items.
+Ask what the client would like to cover or accomplish apart from your agenda items.